Lesson—How Chocolate is Made

 The rolling process itself creates heat that melts and distributes the cocoa butter.
 As well as the flavor of the chocolate, manufacturers must decide on the § particle size for each of their chocolates.
 This is the first step to developing chocolate’s smooth and creamy mouth-feel.

 Different percentages of § cocoa butter are removed or added to the chocolate liquor.
 Cocoa butter carries the flavor of the chocolate and produces a cooling effect on your tongue that you might notice when eating dark chocolate.
 Also, depending on the chocolate flavor desired, some or all of the following § ingredients are added: sugar, lecithin, milk or cream powder or milk crumb (used to produce a caramel-like taste in milk chocolate), and spices such as vanilla.
 The formula the chocolate manufacturer develops for combining specific ingredients with the chocolate liquor is what gives the chocolate its unique taste.

 This process develops the flavor of the chocolate, releasing some of the inherent bitterness and gives the resulting chocolate its smooth, melt-in-your-mouth quality.
 The conch machine has rollers or paddles that continuously knead the chocolate over a § period of hours or days depending on the flavor and texture desired by the manufacturer.

 Tempering and Forming Chocolate

-For the last two steps in the chocolate process, the conched chocolate mass is tempered and molded into bulk bars or it may go into another production cycle to produce specialized retail products, such as coated-candy centers and molded items.
+For the last two steps in the chocolate process, the conched chocolate mass is tempered and molded into bulk bars (or wafers) or it may go into another production cycle to produce specialized retail products, such as coated-candy centers and molded items.